Anders Johan Lexell: St. Petersburg

 In 1762, Catherine the Great ascended to the Russian throne and started the politics of enlightened absolutism.
 She was aware of the importance of science and ordered to offer Leonhard Euler to "state his conditions, as soon as he moves to St. Petersburg without delay".
 Soon after his return to Russia, Euler suggested that the director of the Russian Academy of Science should invite Lexell to study mathematics and its application to astronomy, especially spherical geometry.
 The invitation by Euler and the preparations that were made at that time to observe the 1769 transit of Venus from eight locations in the vast Russian Empire made Lexell seek the opportunity to become a member of the St. Petersburg scientific community.

 To be admitted to the Russian Academy of Sciences, Lexell in 1768 wrote a paper on integral calculus called "Methodus integrandi nonnulis aequationum exemplis illustrata".
+The president of the Academy initially suspected that the manuscript might belong to some other talented mathematician whom Lexell had merely assisted, but Euler dismissed this, remarking that Lexell could hardly have assisted any other mathematician in the world except d'Alembert or Euler himself.
 Euler was appointed to evaluate the paper and highly praised it, and Count Vladimir Orlov, director of the Russian Academy of Sciences, invited Lexell to the position of mathematics adjunct, which Lexell accepted.
 In the same year he received permission from the Swedish king to leave Sweden, and moved to St. Petersburg.

 His first task was to become familiar with the astronomical instruments that would be used in the observations of the transit of Venus.
 He participated in observing the 1769 transit at St. Petersburg together with Christian Mayer, who was hired by the Academy to work at the observatory while the Russian astronomers went to other locations.

 Lexell made a large contribution to Lunar theory and especially to determining the parallax of the Sun from the results of observations of the transit of Venus.
 He earned universal recognition and, in 1771, when the Russian Academy of Sciences affiliated new members, Lexell was admitted as an Astronomy academician, he also became a member of the Academy of Stockholm and Academy of Uppsala in 1773 and 1774, and became a corresponding member of the Paris Royal Academy of Sciences.